Your browser version is no longer supported, so you may experience issues while using this site.

 How can I update my contact information for my NSW CTP Green Slip?

-Since your CTP Green Slip is connected to your registration, you should update your information with the Road Maritime Services (RMS) in NSW.
+Since your CTP Green Slip is connected to your registration, you should update your information with Transport for NSW (TfNSW).

 How can I register a complaint or dispute for NSW CTP Green Slip?